 Since his 2010 graduation from Oberlin College Conservatory of Music, where he studied under Peter Dominguez and Eddie Gomez, Alex has been fortunate to work with many talented artists and musicians in concert, as well as on recordings, and in film and television.
 As a member of the Mildred Snitzer Orchestra, Alex was the bassist on the debut album of actor and jazz pianist Jeff Goldblum.
 The album, which debuted at No. 1 on the Billboard Jazz Chart, was recorded live with an audience at Capitol Records Studios and produced by multiple Grammy winner Larry Klein for Decca Records.
 Alex was musical director for the Sinatra 100 Concert Celebration and led the band for George Benson, Jane Monheit, Landau Eugene Murphy, Jr., Renee Olstead, and Dave Damiani.
 Another highlight was playing live on-camera with the Bill Holman Big Band for the Clint Eastwood-directed film version of the Broadway smash, Jersey Boys.
 Other artists Alex has recorded for and/or performed with include Haley Reinhart, Bill Cunliffe, Peter Erskine, Molly Ringwald, Pat Williams, Bobby Rydell, Macy Gray, Benny Golson, Imelda May, Melissa Morgan, Matt Forbes, and, least expected, Nas.
-Alex is currently musical director for the No Vacancy Orchestra, and also a member of the Tamir Hendelman Trio, the Bill Holman Big Band, the Bruce Forman Trio, and Too Marvelous For Words, a tribute to Nat King Cole starring Keith David.
+Alex is currently musical director for the No Vacancy Orchestra, and also a member of the Tamir Hendelman Trio, the Bill Holman Big Band, the Bruce Forman Trio, the Mildred Snitzer Orchestra, and Too Marvelous For Words, a tribute to Nat King Cole starring Keith David.

 Recently, Alex has co-written songs for Landau Eugene Murphy Jr., Richard Shelton, Dave Damiani, and Spencer Day.
 One of these songs, “It’s Pure A.C.” was proclaimed as the official anthem for Atlantic City by its mayor.
 Other honors for Alex include being inducted into the Texas Western Swing Hall of Fame in 2014 as a member of Bruce Forman’s group, Cow Bop.
 In 2013, Alex placed second in the International Society of Bassists' biennial jazz competition.
 Besides his teachers at Oberlin, Alex has studied privately with jazz legend John Clayton and classical bassist David Allen Moore of the Los Angeles Philharmonic.